|

 John Calvin lived

-entire city.
-So much so that Geneva not only became the center of
+entire city, so much so that Geneva not only became the center of

-the Calvinist Reformation but people also started calling it
+the Calvinist Reformation, but people also started calling it

 Naturally, the Huguenots weren't very welcome in Catholic France.

-These differences led to severe persecution, the
+These differences grew into severe persecution, the

-Amboise Plot, and the
+Amboise Plot , and the

-Huguenots Wars.
+Huguenots Wars .
 Many Huguenots packed their bags and fled

 France.
 Among them was John Calvin.